 Since the fall of 2007, LSUA and LSUE have worked together to offer developmental and beginning college-level courses to those students who do not meet criteria for regular admission to LSUA.
-Such students are referred to LSUE's on-campus office (Conference Center 103) and allowed to enroll in appropriate courses offered by LSUE on LSUA's campus.
-Upon successful completion of 12 transferable hours of college-level work, such students are eligible for admission to LSUA.
+Such students are referred to LSUE and allowed to enroll in appropriate courses offered by LSUE on LSUA's campus.
+When they have completed 12 transferable hours of college-level work and attained a grade point average of at least 2.0, such students are eligible for admission to LSUA.

-While students enrolled in this program pay fees to LSUE, they have access to LSUA's learning resources (library and learning laboratories), the LSUA Advising Center and other student services, LSUA parking lots, the cafeteria, housing (on a space available basis), and the LSUA Bookstore.
+Students enrolled in this program pay fees and submit financial aid applications to LSUE; however, they have access to LSUA's learning resources (library and learning laboratories), the LSUA Advising Center and other student services, LSUA parking lots, the cafeteria, and housing (on a space available basis).